wengandrew/fast-formation/urop/meeting_notes.md

   - Introduce the main knowledge gaps that you will address in this work.
 Why are they important questions to answer.

 - Experimental Methods
-  - **Do this after Results and Discussion are compmleted.**
+  - **Do this after Results and Discussion are completed.**
   - Write down what you know about what was done experimentally.
 Cite other papers where relevant.
 Since you entered the project mid-way through, you are not expected to know every little detail about how the cells were prepared.
 I can help fill in the details if you ask.

 - Results
   - **This should take up at least 50% of your time.**
   - The main plots you generate should go into this section.
-  - In the text, describe that you observe.
+  - In the text, describe what you observe.

 - Discussion
   - **Do this after you complete a draft of the results section**.